clojure-grimoire/grimoire/resources/1.5.0/clojure.core/drop-while/docstring.md

-Returns a lazy sequence of the items in coll starting from the firstitem for which (pred item) returns logical false.
+Returns a lazy sequence of the items in coll starting from the first item for which (pred item) returns logical false.